SachaVanleene/Operation-Grand-Menage/README.md

 In this area you have to kill a number of zombie in order to clean the area.

 ## Features:
 Before continuing you have to know that we had a lot of problem with the  Network Manager and some features are only available when you are playing Swayne.
-At the begening the game was multi player but due to some issue, we tried to make a solo game but due to networkmanger we are still facing some issue.
-So please if you wanna see every feature choose Swayne , but you can try Gaara's Ultimate if you want.
+At the begening the game was think for multi player but due to some issue, we tried to make a solo game.
+Furthermore  due to the networkmanger we are still facing some strange issue.
+So please if you want to  see every features choose Swayne , but you can play Gaara and try his Ultimate without any problem.
 Furthemore some bugs are still existing because we dont have time to fix it.
 Do not forget this game was a project for a course, tank you .

 - Moving your character, with camera following and animation - Sacha 100%
 - Weapons : - Sacha 100%